Seller's FAQs

 How long will it take to complete the sale?

 The length of time it takes to complete depends on several factors.
 If you’re part of a long chain, for example, this will make the process take longer.
-The same is true if the survey raises any issues that need to be discussed and negotiated.
+The same is true if the survey raises any issues that must be discussed and negotiated.
 On average, you can expect the sale to take between eight and twelve weeks to complete.

 What does ‘exchange of contracts’ mean?